+Additionally, this study uses a modified social vulnerability index (SVI) based on a similar product from the U.S. Centers for Disease Control (CDC) and Agency for Toxic Substances and Disease Registry (ATSDR).
+The modified composite SVI is shown in Figure 2.
 The SVI utilizes data from the United States Census Bureau 2021 American Community Survey to identify percentile thresholds for each variable of vulnerability.
 Based on these thresholds, census tracts were assigned a composite score that indicates the level of vulnerability.
-For the purpose of this vulnerability assessment, census tracts with a score of three or higher may be considered vulnerable.
-By utilizing the SVI, Milwaukee County is able to identify regions and neighborhoods that are in need of additional support to adapt to the impacts of climate change.
+For this vulnerability assessment, census tracts with a score of three or higher may be considered vulnerable.
+By utilizing the SVI, Milwaukee County can identify regions and neighborhoods that may need additional support to adapt to the impacts of climate change.
 This information is crucial in contextualizing the projected impacts of climate change and ensuring that vulnerable populations receive the necessary support to build resilience and thrive.